 STANDING UP FOR THE EIGHTH DISTRICT

 Middle class families across Bucks and Montgomery Counties deserve a voice at the table that understands our values and priorities.
 I was born and raised here.
-I went to school here and when asked I stepped in to help my family’s small business when it was in trouble.
+I went to school here and, when asked, I stepped in to help my family’s small business when it was in trouble.
 I believe that the policies being made by Washington-insiders are squeezing the middle class.
-The Eighth District deserves a Member of Congress who will fight for us and that’s why I’m focused on:
+The Eighth District deserves a Member of Congress who will fight for us.
+That’s why I’m focused on:

 HELPING SMALL BUSINESSES RECOVER AND CREATE JOBS